Find a Lawyer

 The Court found that Petitioner established prima facie eligibility for asylum by showing other family members have been harmed since her asylum hearing.
 The Court rejected the BIA’s characterization of Petitioner’s affidavit as “self-serving.” (

 CA9 Reverses IJ & Criticizes Her Predisposition to Discredit Testimony of Asylum-Seekers

 The Court held that substantial evidence did not support the IJ’s negative credibility determination.
 It noted that it had reversed this IJ’s credibility determination in several previous cases and instructed the BIA to remand the case to a different IJ. (

 Smolniakova v.
 Gonzales

 CA9 Strikes Down Regulation Barring Parolees Who Are “Arriving Aliens” From Adjusting While In Removal Proceedings

-Adopting the rationale of the First Circuit in
+Adopting the rationale of CA1 in

 Succar v.
 Ashcroft